Finding the right accounting software for your organization is one of the most crucial decisions you’ll make.But what is accounting software?

 - Pro forma invoice: This can be sent to a client before servicing their order.
 It contains estimated prices of the payment they’ll need to make.

-Here’s an example of a refund credit note:
+Here’s what a refund credit note looks like:

 Image via Zoho